 Feature Description

-The number of friends The number of users that the twitter user has sent
+The The number of users

+number of that the twitter user has sent

+friends a friend request to them.

 The number of followers The number of users who have sent a friend request for the user on Twitter.

 The The number of groups

 number of and lists in which the user is

 lists a member.

 The The number of

 number of messages a user has posted

 statuses on Twitter since joining.

 Verified Whether or not a user is verified of Twitter, which appears as a blue mark in the corner of the user's profile.

 The The number of times

 number of the message is sent by other

 retweets users on Twitter.

 The The number of times

 number of the message is liked by

 favorites Twitter users.